-The maximum course load per semester in graduate programs is 9 credits, normally 3 courses.
-The maximum course load per semester in undergraduate programs is 12 credits, normally 4 courses.
+The maximum course load per semester in graduate programs is 14 credits.
+The maximum course load per semester in undergraduate programs is 17 credits.
 Any student who desires to enroll beyond this maximum course load must first gain the approval of their Academic Advisor and final approval from the student's Dean.
-Students in the Spanish Bible Program must have approval of their Academic Advisor and final approval from the Program Director.